Thursday, February 10, 2022

 Grand Parade/South Mall - September 5 1922

-On the evening of September 5th 1922 a flat bed Free State military lorry was part of a convoy making its way from Clonakilty to Cork City.
+On the evening of September 5th 1922 a flat bed Free State military lorry was part of a convoy which was making it's way from Clonakilty to Cork City.
 The convoy was carrying stores and when they made their way into the city and trundled down the Grand Parade tragedy struck.

 Free State forces in Cork city 1922.